janw4ld/lambda-black/readme.md

 > [!IMPORTANT]
 > I use neovim now! + I'm only releasing new updates to Open-VSX.

+> [!NOTE]
+> HLS now implements [semantic token highlights](https://github.com/haskell/haskell-language-server/pull/3892), these aren't supported by this theme, at least not yet.

 __Lambda Black__ is a VS Code color theme optimised for Haskell with extra syntax colors for more language scopes.
 It's based on [Groovy Lambda](https://marketplace.visualstudio.com/items?itemName=sheaf.groovylambda) but is very ungrooved and doesn't break languages other than Haskell, but actually improves them.

 ## Color schemes